panzerdp/dmitripavlutin.com/content/posts/105-react-forms/index.md

 }
 ```

+Open the [demo](https://codesandbox.io/s/form-submission-k5f3l?file=/pages/index.js), fill the registration form, and click *Submit*.
+The form's values are going to be sent as a `POST` request to `/api/registration` URL.

 ## 5. Form's initial data

 To edit an existing registration, you would need to fill the form with initial data.